optray/PIANO/README.md

 # PIANO (Physical Invariant Attention Neural Operator)

+This repository contains the code for the paper
+- **Deciphering and integrating invariants for neural operator learning with various physical mechanisms**

 **TLDR:** PIANO: a new operator learning framework that deciphers and incorporates invariants from the PDE series via self-supervised learning and attention technique, achieving superior performance in scenarios with various physical mechanisms.

 ## Abstract